scorpiodiagrams/scorpio_docs/wiki/scorpio_spec_reference.md

-#Summary
+# Reference
 ### for diagram spec
-A summary of the Scorpio diagram specification.
+A reference for the Scorpio diagram specification.

 ## Diagram Style